-as we can rewrite the summation in \Cref{eq:recto1D_lambda} to only consider the $D$ indices $j$ which are multiples of $d$.
-This structure motivates the following definition, which allows us to apply the techniques from one-dimensional integer signals to integer matrices.
+since the summation in \cref{eq:recto1D_lambda} may be restricted to the $D$ indices $j$ that are multiples of $d$.
+This structure motivates the following definition, which allows us to apply the techniques for one-dimensional integer signals to integer matrices.

 \begin{definition}[Subsignal] Let ${\tt X}$ be an $N_1 \times N_2$ integer matrix.
 Let $N_1' = N_1/\gcd(N_1, N_2)$, $N_2' = N_2/\gcd(N_1, N_2)$ and $N = \lcm(N_1, N_2)$.
 For any $k$ and $l$, we define the $(k, l)$-subsignal ${\bf x}^{(k,l)}$ of ${\tt X}$ entrywise by,